This is the most comprehensive seminar/tour available at the Mondragón Cooperatives.

 Excursions Visit and enjoy tapas at the Basque Culinary Center in the beautiful coastal city of San Sebastian.
 We will have time to visit this lovely city and its Old Town.
 We visit the Guggenheim Museum in Bilbao (designed by Frank Gehry and built by a Mondragón construction cooperative), and an excursion to Vitoria, the capital of the Basque Country.

 Accommodations All participants will stay at the Hotel Mondragon for 6 nights.
 Hotel and daily breakfast and lunch (main meal) will be included in the seminar prices.
 Wireless Internet access is available in all hotel and seminar meeting rooms.

-Included in Conference Price: Seminar fee, six nights accommodations at our hotel, daily full breakfast and main meal, all excursions, transfers to and from the Bilbao Airport and our hotel in Mondragon, if you make travel arrangements through our agent or coordinate arrival time with her.
+Included in Conference Price: Seminar fee, six nights accommodations at our hotel, daily full breakfast and main meal, all excursions, transfers to and from the Bilbao Airport and our hotel in Mondragon, if you make travel arrangements through our agent or coordinate arrival time with us.
 Airfare not included, but our agent gets the best prices and coordinates our travel schedules.
 Upon registration (with a $500 deposit), you will receive our travel agent's contact information.
 They are scheduling our arrivals and departures as close as possible so that most of us will be able to take our bus to and from airport and hotel.
 Our travel agent can also handle any additional excursions you wish to make before or after this seminar.
 If you have your own agent or are using miles, we will give you the time frames for arrival and departure.

 Mondragon Report 2012